sbilly/awesome-security/README.md

 - [PF_RING](http://www.ntop.org/products/packet-capture/pf_ring/) - PF_RING is a new type of network socket that dramatically improves the packet capture speed.
 - [PF_RING ZC (Zero Copy)](http://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) - PF_RING ZC (Zero Copy) is a flexible packet processing framework that  allows you to achieve 1/10 Gbit line rate packet processing (both RX and TX) at any packet size.
 It implements zero copy operations including patterns for inter-process and inter-VM (KVM) communications.
 - [PACKET_MMAP/TPACKET/AF_PACKET](http://lxr.free-electrons.com/source/Documentation/networking/packet_mmap.txt) - It's fine to use PACKET_MMAP to improve the performance of the capture and transmission process in Linux.
+- [netmap](http://info.iet.unipi.it/~luigi/netmap/) - netmap is a framework for high speed packet I/O. Together with its companion VALE software switch, it is implemented as a single kernel module and available for FreeBSD, Linux and now also Windows.

 ## Endpoint